NBDsoftware/biobb_workflows/euCanSHare/Single_protein_wfs/3.Virtual_screening/README.md

 This workflow has several steps.
 The input for the workflow is a ligand library in SMILES format, a target structure in pdb format and either a pocket from an Fpocket analysis or a selection of residues.
 The workflow will dock the ligands to the target structure and rank them according to their affinity.

 - **Step 1**: selection of cavity that will be used to dock the ligands.
 Autodock will use a box created surrounding either: a pocket from an input zip file (see cavity analysis workflow) or a selection of residues.
 Make sure the selected pocket or residues exist in the input files.
+By default the pocket is used to create the box.
+To use a residue selection instead add the --dock_to_residues flag in the command line call to the workflow.

 - **Step 2**: creation of box surrounding the selected cavity or residues.